BesturogMestur/DayTripsD5/README.md

 # DayTripsD5
-This is a simble back end for an daytrip databass
+This is a simble back end for an daytrip database